abanskota/t81_577_data_science/weekly_materials/week5/docs/postman.md

 2. It can also be installed as a desktop application.
 It supports both windows and Mac OS.

-Go to this [link](https://www.postman.com/downloads/) and download the version suitable for your OS platform and install it in your computer following the straightforward instructions.
-When you open the installed application, it should look like the below screenshot.
+Go to this [link](https://www.postman.com/downloads/) and download the version suitable to your OS platform and install it in your computer following the instructions.
+When you open the installed application, it should come across as the following.

 ![](../files/postman.png)